PennyLaneAI/pennylane-lightning/examples/README.md

 ## Implementation details:
 * The compile-time options are controlled by the bash script `run_gate_benchmark.sh`
-* The lightning code is run in the cpp file
+* The PennyLane-Lightning benchmark is provided in the `gate_benchmark.cpp` file
 * Plotting is done with the python script `gate_benchmark_plotter.py`
 * The number of gate repitions is set to 3 and can be changed in the bash script `run_gate_benchmark.sh` by changing the `num_gate_reps` variable